 Apart from these nominated ‘Facilitators’ all persons participating in the cross-functional problem-solving team will benefit from attending this course.

 This is a TEC "Practitioner" course – consequently it incorporates "train-the-trainer".

-Students attending this course, and successfully passing the written examination, will receive a training certificate containing TEC logos.
+Students attending this course will receive a training certificate containing TEC logos.

 The 8-D problem solving methodology covers three key stages of correction and corrective action.This course empowers participants to -

 - Act rapidly to put immediate containment action in place to protect the customer (stop the bleeding!)